two-twentyseven/power-outages-analysis/README.md

 In fact, each feature improved the test R<sup>2</sup> except for `CAUSE.CATEGORY`, which plummeted our R<sup>2</sup> back down to 0.165.
 Realizing that most of our features were just simply noise, we decided to search for other features.

-The next step involved the undertaking of evaluating every single feature in the dataframe and computing the best R<sup>2</sup> for a simple linear model to predict `DUR.LOG`.
+The next step involved the undertaking of evaluating every single feature in the DataFrame and computing the best R<sup>2</sup> for a simple linear model to predict `DUR.LOG`.
 Numerical data was processed normally, all categorical data was one-hot encoded.
 Each model was tested with 5-fold cross validation and their R<sup>2</sup> values computed.

 In the end, only `U.S._STATE` surpassed an arbitrary 0.200 R<sup>2</sup> threshold.
 The combined model using one-hot encoded U.S. states and the cause categories ended up producing a model performing as such: